Zisanminhaz/-Student-Performance-Prediction-Machine-Learning-/README.md

-Student Performance Prediction using Machine Learning Overview
+Student Performance Prediction using Machine Learning<br>
+Overview
 This project builds a machine learning model to predict students’ math scores based on demographic and academic features.
 The goal is to demonstrate a complete end‑to‑end ML workflow including preprocessing, model training, evaluation, and visualization using industry‑standard practices.